AvtsVivek/ParallelPro/src/tasks/340800-ParallelOptionsExOne/ReadMe.md

 - The property, maxDegreeOfParallelism, allows you to limit the number of Tasks that are executed concurrently to perform a parallel loop.
 Setting a high limit does not increase the degree of parallelism; all you can do with this property is set a limit for the concurrency.
 Specifying a value of 0 (i.e., no concurrency at all) will cause Parallel.For() and Parallel.ForEach() to throw an exception.

+- So maxDegreeOfParallelism = 1 means only one task or thread.
+You can see the result.
+Everyting is sequencial.
 -